 |Standout features (Lightning Unlimited)||24/7 Support and Configuration Services||24/7 Support and Configuration Services|

-If you are about to fall off you chair at the costs of Salesforce, you might want to have a look at an article I wrote called Salesforce vs HubSpot CRM.
-HubSpot CRM is a viable an alternative to Salesforce CRM for many businesses.
+If you are about to fall off your chair at the costs of Salesforce, you might want to have a look at an article I wrote called Salesforce vs HubSpot CRM.
+HubSpot CRM is a viable alternative to Salesforce CRM for many businesses.
 Although not ideal for highly customised environments, HubSpot can be a strong alternative to Salesforce if you find the Salesforce licence costs eye-watering.

 There are numerous alternatives to Salesforce with a range of price points and features.
 However, not all of these solutions provide a holistic solution.
 That being said not all businesses require all these features.

-Below is a high level comparison of some well used CRM solutions in South Africa, including capabilities and local support.
+Below is a high-level comparison of some well used CRM solutions in South Africa, including capabilities and local support.